neoaksa/HPC/1.Random Select/Readme.md

  ![img](./imges/chart.png)

- C is much faster than python, specially when data is raising fast.Python's multi-threads is significantly better than single thread.
-However, I don't know why C's multi-threads is almost as same as the single thread.
-In multi-threads C, I found CPU usage is lower than 30% for each thread.Perhaps create threads takes time.
+ C is much faster than python, specially when data is raising fast.Python's multi-threads is significantly better than single thread. <del>However, I don't know why C's multi-threads is almost as same as the single thread.In multi-threads C, I found CPU usage is lower than 30% for each thread.Perhaps create threads takes time.</del> Since I used `clock` object in C to calc time costing, it got the user time rather than cpu time.(real < user when parallely running).
+If we want to get real time, we should use `clock_gettime(CLOCK_MONOTONIC, &start);`[Credit: [Dr.Greg Wolffe] ].
 As to Cuda, in this case, nomatter how data size raising, the time didn't change much, although in the small data size, it didn't run very fast compared with C.

  ## workload